jason-davey/studio/TECHNICAL_SPEC.md

 ## 8. Future Considerations / Roadmap
 - **User Authentication & Roles (Paused - Ref: `FEATURE_AUTH_ROLES_PAUSED`):**
-    - Firebase Authentication for login/registration.
+    - Resume Firebase Authentication integration for login/registration.
     - Role-Based Access Control (RBAC):
-        - **Admin Role:** Access to the rendered version of `TECHNICAL_SPEC.md` in-app (`/admin/tech-spec`).
+        - **Admin Role:** Secure access to the rendered version of `TECHNICAL_SPEC.md` in-app (`/admin/tech-spec`).
         - **Creator Role:** Access to the main 5-step workflow.
-    - Secure role management.
+    - Secure role management (e.g., using Firebase custom claims).
 - **User-Specific Data Persistence (Firestore):**
-    - Store "Managed A/B Hero Configurations" in Firestore, linked to user IDs.
+    - Store "Managed A/B Hero Configurations" in Firestore, linked to user IDs (once auth is active).
-    - Store feedback submissions in Firestore.
+    - Store feedback submissions in Firestore (once auth is active).
 - **Backend for ServiceNow Integration:** Create a Firebase Cloud Function or other backend service to securely create ServiceNow tickets from feedback submissions.
 - **Design System Tokens Integration:** Foundation laid by component structure.
 Future work could involve defining and consuming brand tokens for multi-brand theming.
 - **Advanced AI - Gemini Chat for UI/Content (Step 3):** Consider more conversational AI interaction for content adjustments.
 - **Full Blueprint Editing (Step 3):** Allow adding/deleting items in lists (Benefits, Testimonials, Trust Signals).
 - **AI Theme Generation:** AI to suggest campaign themes.
-- **Direct Integration with Keyword Platforms (Backend Task):** For fetching keywords.
+- **Direct Integration with Keyword Platforms (Backend Task):** For fetching keywords to pre-fill `campaignFocus`.
 - **Advanced UX Analysis AI (External Tool - Recommendations Engine):** The external "Recommendations Engine" (which produces the `PageBlueprint`) is responsible for incorporating analysis based on Usability Heuristics (Nielsen), Accessibility (WCAG), and behavioral models like COM-B, as detailed by UX.
 This application consumes the resulting content recommendations from the `PageBlueprint`.
 - **Enhanced Reporting Tool Integration:** The external "Recommendations Engine" could be enhanced with AI-led UX evaluation using frameworks like Nielsen's Heuristics, WCAG, and COM-B to generate more refined `PageBlueprint` data for this application.